Niska (rapper)

-Georges Stanislas Malif Dinga-Pinto ([ʒɔʁʒ stanislas malik diŋɡa pinto]; born 6 April 1994), better known by the stage name Niska ([niska]), is a French rapper from Évry, Essonne.
+Stanislas Georges Dinga-Pinto ([ʒɔʁʒ stanislas malik diŋɡa pinto]; born 6 April 1994), better known by the stage name Niska ([niska]), is a French rapper from Évry-Courcouronnes, Essonne.
 He is signed to Universal Music France and Barclay Records.
 He was initially in the rap group Negro Deep before going solo.
-Niska is a derivative of his nickname Stany in reverse (Nista), replacing the "t" with a "k".
+Niska is an anagram of the shortened version of his name (Stani) with the syllables in reverse (Nista).
+He then replaced the "t" with a "k".
 Niska has released four albums, Charo Life (2015), Zifukoro (2016), Commando (2017), Mr Sal (2019), and Le monde est méchant (2021) with the first two reaching number 3 on SNEP, the official French Albums chart and the third and fourth topping the French chart.

 Biography

-Niska was born to Congolese parents in Évry, Essonne, in the southern suburbs of Paris.
+Niska was born to Congolese parents in Évry-Courcouronnes, Essonne, in the southern suburbs of Paris.
 In 2010, he became a father at the age of 16.